larryaasen/dive/packages/dive_ui/README.md

 1. To download the examples, follow [this GitHub link](https://github.com/larryaasen/dive), click the green Code button, click Download ZIP.
-1. Once the repo has been downloaded, open the zip file.
+1. Once the repo has been downloaded, open/uncompress the zip file.
 It should create the folder `dive-main`.
 1. Open the path `dive-main/packages/dive_ui/example` in an IDE such as [Visual Studio Code](https://code.visualstudio.com/) or Android Studio.
 1. Open a TERMINAL window in your IDE.
 1. Make sure the current working directory (pwd) is `dive-main/packages/dive_ui/example`.